双指针技巧秒杀七道链表题目

 };

-In conclusion, my solution is not necessarily the best or the most correct one.
-I encourage everyone to ask questions and share your thoughts in the comments section.
-I am also happy to discuss more problem-solving ideas with you all.
+In conclusion, my solution is not necessarily the most optimal or correct one.
+I encourage everyone to raise their own questions and thoughts in the comments section.
+I am also pleased to discuss more problem-solving approaches with you all.